Cultural Enrichment Center Events

 OMB 40,000 Windows Cafe

 Welcome to an extraordinary evening that blends the sophistication of a live jazz concert with the enriching depth of a master class.
-Our upcoming event promises an immersive experience, featuring Kyle Turner, Houston saxophonist; gradaute of Jackson State University; recording artist; and KTSU radio host; Chad Wesselkamper, bassist, a native of Cincinnati, Ohio, is a graduate of Rice University; Cincinnati Jazz Hall of Fame designee; Darrell Lavigne, pianist, graduate of Xavier University of New Orleans, international recording artist, and Sam Knight, a native Houstonian professional percussionist, attending The New School for Jazz and Contemporary Music in New York, and studied with jazz greats such as Michael Carvin, Charli Persip, Eric McPherson and Greg Hutchinson; distinguished professional jazz ensemble renowned for their exceptional talent and deep expertise in the genre.
+Our upcoming event promises an immersive experience, featuring Kyle Turner, Houston saxophonist; graduate of Jackson State University; recording artist; and KTSU radio host; Chad Wesselkamper, bassist, a native of Cincinnati, Ohio, is a graduate of Rice University; Cincinnati Jazz Hall of Fame designee; Darrell Lavigne, pianist, graduate of Xavier University of New Orleans, international recording artist, and Sam Knight, a native Houstonian professional percussionist, attending The New School for Jazz and Contemporary Music in New York, and studied with jazz greats such as Michael Carvin, Charli Persip, Eric McPherson and Greg Hutchinson; distinguished professional jazz ensemble renowned for their exceptional talent and deep expertise in the genre.
 This concert will showcase selections of jazz classics, spanning from the origins of jazz through the vibrant 1940s to contemporary masterpieces.
 This fusion of live performance and educational enrichment will offer attendees a rare opportunity to gain a deeper understanding of the nuances and intricacies of jazz music.
 Join us for an evening where the rhythm and soul of jazz are celebrated in all their glory, and where you can engage directly with the rich heritage and vibrant present of this beloved genre.
 This event is not just a concert; it is a celebration of jazz’s enduring legacy and an exploration of its ever-evolving future.

 Guest Speaker Artist, Bennie Flores Ansell